 In addition Watu kwa Watu provides other forms of assistance to schools, including the firewood for preparation of the school meals.

 Another development in the Watu kwa Watu, was our first since early 2020 visit to beneficiaries and their schools in the interior of the country (outside Nairobi) in a longer round trip in October 2021.
-The main stops were Njoro, near Nakuru, and Kisumu, Bondo, Mbita Homa Bay and Migori in the Lake Victoria region.
-Some photographs will follow in the next posts.
+The main stops were Njoro near Nakuru, and Kisumu, Bondo, Mbita, Homa Bay and Migori in the Lake Victoria region.
+Some photographs from this trip follow below.